watson/ci-info/packages/ci-info/README.md

 Examples of vendor constants are `ci.TRAVIS` or `ci.APPVEYOR`.
 For a complete list, see the support table above.

-Deprecated vendor constants that will be removed in the next major
-release:

-- `ci.TDDIUM` (Solano CI) This have been renamed `ci.SOLANO`

 ## License

 [MIT](https://github.com/watson/ci-info/blob/master/LICENSE)